 The cedar of Miwa Shrine and the bamboo oak (nagi) of Kumano, Kasuga, and Izuyama Shrines are well-known as sacred trees.

-Next, the sacred grass refers to grasses used in Shinto rituals, etc., as they are loved by the gods as much as revered trees.
+Next, sacred grasses refer to grasses used in Shinto rituals, etc., as they are loved by the gods as much as revered trees.

 The hollyhock of Kamo Myojin, for example, is a sacred grass.
 The Honda clan, which came from the priests of Kamo, and the Matsudaira clan, worshippers of Kamo, also used the hollyhock crest.